 Professor of Violin

-Cyrus Forough also attended the Royal Conservatory of Music in Brussels where, as the youngest ever to attend, he was exceptionally admitted at age nine to study with Arthur Grumiaux.
-He graduated with a Superior Prize and Special Distinction Medal at age sixteen.
-He then became one of only thirteen students chosen by national competition to attend Europe's most renowned school for promising young performers, the Chapel Musicale Reine Elisabeth, living and studying in Brussels for a total of twelve years.
-He then pursued post-graduate studies at the Moscow Tchaikovsky Conservatory for three years under the legendary David Oistrakh.
-Upon Mr. Oistrakh's death, Forough attended Indiana University School of Music for two and half years where he was personal assistant to his teacher Josef Gingold, who himself studied in Belgium under Eugene Ysaye.
+Cyrus Forough also attended the Royal Conservatory of Music in Brussels where, as the youngest ever to attend, he was exceptionally admitted at age nine to study with the legendary Belgian violinist Arthur Grumiaux for the first year of his studies.
+He graduated with a Superior Prize and Special Distinction Medal at age sixteen in both violin and chamber music.
+He then became one of only thirteen students chosen by national competition to attend Europe's most renowned school for promising young performers, the Chapel Musicale Reine Elisabeth, living and studying in Brussels and Waterloo for a total of twelve years.
+He then pursued post-graduate studies at the Moscow Tchaikovsky Conservatory for three years under the tutelage of the legendary violinist David Oistrakh.
+Upon Mr. Oistrakh's untimely death, he continued his third year of studies with David Oistrakh’s assistant Mr. Oleh Krysa who today is a Professor of Violin at the Eastman school of music.
+Subsequently Mr. Forough attended Indiana University School of Music for two and half years where he studied with and was the personal assistant to his teacher, Proessor Josef Gingold, who himself studied in Belgium under the great Belgian violinist Eugene Ysaye.

-Mr. Forough has championed contemporary music and gave the Milwaukee Symphony premiere performance of the Shostakovich First Violin Concerto in 1985.
-He has performed the works of Behzad Ranjbaran, Reza Vali, and will be premiering Vali's Khojasteh ("Majestic"), which was dedicated to him at the National Gallery in Washighton DC in January 2013.
-Other works include Witold Lutoslawski's Chain 2, dialogue for violin & orchestra, and premiered Alan Fletcher's Woman Holding a Balance, also dedicated to him and has performed numerous contemporary works.
+Mr. Forough has championed contemporary music and gave the Milwaukee Symphony’s premiere performance of the Shostakovich First Violin Concerto in 1985.
+He has performed the works of Behzad Ranjbaran, Reza Vali, premiered Vali's Khojasteh “Majestic”, a duo for violin and cello which was dedicated to Cyrus Forough, at the National Gallery in Washington DC in January 2013.
+Other works include Witold Lutoslawski's Chain 2, dialogue for violin & orchestra, and he also premiered Alan Fletcher's Woman Holding a Balance, also dedicated to him and has performed numerous contemporary works.

-As Artistic Ambassadors of the United States, they have concertized in many countries, performing in recitals and with orchestras, giving master classes and interviews, participating in symposiums and discussions with universities and conservatories, and giving benefit recitals for educational and medical foundations, all for the purpose of fostering goodwill and cultural understanding between people and nations.
+As Artistic Ambassadors of the United States, they concertized in many countries, performing in recitals and with orchestras, giving master classes and interviews, participating in symposiums and discussions with universities and conservatories, and giving benefit recitals for educational and medical foundations, all for the purpose of fostering goodwill and cultural understanding between people and nations.

 Mr. Forough's dedication to teaching and his skill at communicating his art have earned him a reputation as one of the most sought after and most effective violin pedagogues, drawing students globally seeking admittance into his studio.
-Not only did he study with some of the greatest violin masters of the twentieth century, but he also is one of the few last living links to the great schools of violin playing and pedagogy.
-At present he is a full-time professor at Carnegie Mellon University in Pittsburgh, and has taught as an Artist faculty member of the Music Institute of Chicago's Academy for Gifted, and was a visiting professor at Eastman School of Music in 2009, 2010 and 2015.
+Not only did he study with some of the greatest violin masters of the twentieth century, he also is one of the few last living links to the great schools of violin playing and pedagogy.
+At present he is a full-time tenured professor of violin at Carnegie Mellon University’s School of Music in Pittsburgh, has taught at several other universities and was an Artist faculty member of the Music Institute of Chicago's Academy for the Gifted, and was a visiting professor at Eastman School of Music in 2009, 2010 and 2015.

-Having taught students as young as six, his college and pre-college students have received first prizes, awards, and other prizes in countless international and national competitions including: Finalist and "Public Prize" at the Sibelius International Violin Competition, the Paganini Award at the Indianapolis International Violin Competition, Prizewinner at the Menuhin International Violin Competition, "Best Talent" at the Sarasate International Violin Competition, and others such as the Washington International Violin Competition, the Wieniawski International Violin Competition (3rd round), the Johansen International Violin Competition, the Klein International Violin Competition, the Stulberg International Violin Competition, the Cooper International Violin Competition, Illinois Bell Young People's Concerto competition performing live with the Chicago Symphony Orchestra on televised winners concerts, and first prizes at the Fischoff International, Rembrandt, and other chamber music competitions.
+Having taught students as young as six, his college and pre-college students have received first prizes, awards, and other prizes in countless international and national competitions including: Finalist and "Public Prize" at the Sibelius International Violin Competition, the Paganini Award at the Indianapolis International Violin Competition, Prizewinner at the Menuhin International Violin Competition, "Best Talent" at the Sarasate International Violin Competition, the Wieniawski International Violin Competition (3rd round), and other prizes, including first prizes at competitions such as the Washington International Violin Competition, the Johansen International Violin Competition, the Klein International Violin Competition, the Stulberg International Violin Competition, the Cooper International Violin Competition, Illinois Bell Young People's Concerto competition performing live with the Chicago Symphony Orchestra on televised winners concerts, and first prizes at the Fischoff International, Rembrandt, and at other countless violin and chamber music competitions.

 Mr. Forough performs on the 1718 " Wilmotte" Antonius Stradivarius.